 The earlier you address the decay, the better.
 Do not wait until you experience pain.
 Usually, it will be much more expensive to treat.

 Prevention is possible but requires changes to daily habits of hygiene and diet.
 Visiting us regularly is the best way to prevent decay.
 Once a cavity starts, it will not get better on its own.
 Regular hygiene visits can remove the plaque that causes cavities or decay.
 Daily flossing and brushing also help remove the plaque that causes cavities.

 - Eliminate sugar and highly acidic drinks like soda.

 - Brush your teeth after meals and especially if you eat sugar.

 - If you have low saliva flow, use biotene® supplements.

 The treatment depends on the extent of the damage.
-In early stages decay can be treated with a filling.
-When it gets near the nerve a root canal is a more appropriate option.
-Crowns or veneers are used to reinforce a tooth if the majority of the tooth has been damaged by decay or trauma.
+In early stages, decay can be treated with a filling.
+When it gets near the nerve, a root canal is a more appropriate option.
+Crowns or veneers are used to reinforce a tooth if the majority of it has been damaged by decay or trauma.